 A: Must feel like Marriott and stay true to the brand

-A: Understand the basics around Large Language Models (LLMs) & Natual Language Search (NLS)
+A: Understand the basics around Large Language Models (LLMs) & Natural Language Search (NLS)

 A: Think big.
 Keep AI and future LLMs at the center of powering the experience